jakobvaa/CA-React/README.md

 # Conway's Game of Life
 Check out [jakobvaa.github.io](jakobvaa.github.io)

-Project features a cellular automaton with [Game of Life rules](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Project features a cellular automaton following the rules of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Played around with some alternative neigbourhood definitions and spawning conditions.
 Using React, will create a new project using html5 canvas for improved efficiency.